BumpySkies is a free online service that aims to demystify flight for all commercial air passengers.

 My flight’s got a lot of turbulence forecasted.
 Am I in danger?

 You are perfectly safe.
 Turbulence during air travel can be uncomfortable and even scary to passengers, but it poses no danger at all to the safety of a flight.
-At worst, turbulence might suddenly shift your elevation by a few inches.
-While your inner ear might quite reasonably express alarm at that, it has zero consequence to a plane cruising at tens of thousands of feet.
+Aircraft today are designed to withstand forces much greater than what air turbulence can produce; no commercial airliner in modern history has ever crashed due to turbulence.

 If turbulence is so safe, then why does this forecasting tool exist?